jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So quick survey - how many people here send a lot of email?
 (HANDS OR CLAPS)

-So here's the situation I'm talking about - you're responding to a support email, and you're having this dreaded deja vu feeling.
+So you'll probably be familiar with the situation I'm talking about - you're responding to a support email, and you're having this dreaded deja vu feeling.

 You've sent that exact email before.
-You might even be using some sort of canned response, because g'dang you are sick of sending that exact email.
+You might even be using some sort of canned response, because g'dang you are just so sick of sending that exact email.

 Support emails you can write in your sleep is like Ronny curling a 20 pound dumbbell - it's a light weight!